 And I don’t mean reward like a sticker.
-I mean coddling and paying attention.
+I mean coddling & attention.
 If you give lots of attention and fuss to tantrums, tantrums will definitely continue.

-Don’t coddle fits.
+Don’t coddle fits at all.
 Especially once they’ve become defiant.
 Speaking of which…

 Whether they’re increasingly frustrated or not ticked that getting their way, or just screaming defiantly at you in the first place…

 Often, I just walk away and it dissolves.
 This not-so-revolutionary parenting strategy falls under “reward what you want repeated.”